Putin sees chance circumstances behind downing of Russian plane off Syrian coast

 “We view the actions of the Israeli military as hostile,” Russian Defence Ministry spokesman Igor Konashenkov told Russian state television.
 “As a result of the irresponsible actions of the Israeli military, 15 Russian service personnel perished.”

-Israeli Prime Minister Benjamin Netanyahu spoke to Putin by phone on Tuesday and blamed Syria for the aircraft’s downing but offered “all necessary information” for the investigation into the incident, Netanyahu’s office said.
+Netanyahu’s office said that in his conversation with Putin he blamed Syria for the aircraft’s downing but offered “all necessary information” for the investigation into the incident.
 [L8N1W45RG]

 Any dispute between Israel and Russia could crimp Israel’s ability to carry out air strikes inside Syria on what it sees as the greatest threat to its security from the war - build-ups of Iranian forces or groupings of the Shi’ite Hezbollah militia.